| |

 This really paid off in my first 2 pro-seasons, with a second place in Ironman Florida

-2007 and my first Ironman victory in Arizona 2008 as my
+2007 and an Ironman victory in Arizona 2008 as my

 best results.
 Unfortunately 2009 was a terrible year for me with 2